JoshTumath/joshtumath.github.io/_posts/2019-04-03-eight-css-fundamentals-no-one-teaches-us.md

 }
 ```

-So what about all those other types of boxes like `grid`, `flex` and `table`?
-This is where it gets a bit confusing, because they aren't actually the types of boxes; they set how the boxes inside that box are laid out!
+What about all those other types of boxes like `grid`, `flex` and `table`?
+This is where it gets a bit confusing, because they aren't the _types_ of boxes; they set how the inner boxes are laid out!
 Recently, the way the `display` property works got updated to better reflect this.
 You can now specify a _display-outer_ and _display-inner_.

-For example, `display: block` is the same as writing `display: block flow`. `block` is the _display-outer_ (the type of block) and `flow` is the _display-inner_ (the way that the boxes inside are laid out).
-The `flow` value is the default layout method that we're used to, where all blocks appear one after the other.
-But we could change it to `grid`, enabling things to be laid out very differently!
+For example, `display: block` is the same as writing `display: block flow`. `block` is the _display-outer_ (the type of block) and `flow` is the _display-inner_ (the way that the inner boxes are laid out).
+The `flow` value is the default layout method that we're used to, where all blocks appear one after the other, but we could change it to `grid`, enabling things to be laid out very differently!
 You can read up on different layout methods on [MDN](https://developer.mozilla.org/).

 ## 3. Every box follows the Box Model